Bivariate change point detection: joint detection of changes in expectation and variance: The idea of testing and change point detection

-The golden dartboards in segment D represent the asymptotic distribution of $J_{h,c}$ at the time of a true change point $c$.
-This distribution is bivariate normal, the golden cross marks the expectation and the circles the $66\%$- and $95\%$-contour lines, see Lemma \ref{lemm:jhc}.
-When the sliding windows run into a change point then $(J_{h,t})_t$ starts an excursion approaching the center of the dartboard.
-The red crosses ($+$) mark $J_{h,c}$ i.e., they can be interpreted as a realization from a dartboard.
-When the sliding windows trespass $c$, then the process returns to zero fluctuation.
+The golden dartboards in segment D show the asymptotic distribution of $J_{h,c}$ at a true change point $c$.
+This distribution is bivariate normal, the golden cross marks the expectation and the circles the $66\%$- and $95\%$-contour lines, see Proposition \ref{prop:jhc}.
+When the sliding windows run into $c$, then $(J_{h,t})_t$ starts an excursion approaching the center of the dartboard.
+The red crosses ($+$) mark $J_{h,c}$ i.e., they can be considered a realization from a dartboard.
+When the sliding windows trespass $c$, the process returns to zero fluctuation.
 Glimpse at Figure \ref{figshark} for the systematics of the excursions.
-The type and the strength of the change affect the systematic aspect of the excursion: if there is a change only in expectation, the process tends to leave the circle in horizontal direction, to right if there is an increase in expectation and to the left in case of a decrease.
+The type and the strength of the change affect the systematic aspect of the excursion: if there is a change only in $\mu$, the process tends to leave the circle in horizontal direction, to the right if there is an increase in $\mu$ and to the left in case of a decrease.
 Indeed, at time $250$ the dartboard is shifted only along the abscissa.
-In panel II it is found at the right side as there is an increase in expectation, and in panel III it is shifted left due to the decrease in expectation.
-Further, in panel III it lies far out since the change in expectation is strong.
-If there is a change only in variance, the process systematically moves along the ordinate, upwards in case of an increase and downwards in case of decrease.
-At time $500$ the dartboard is shifted only along ordinate.
-In case of a change in both, expectation and variance, the process leaves the circle in both horizontal and vertical direction.
-Indeed, at time $750$, the dartboard is shifted south-west as there is a decline in both expectation and variance.
+In panel II it is found at the right side as there is an increase in $\mu$, and in III it is shifted left due to the decrease in $\mu$.
+Further, in panel III it lies far out as the change in $\mu$ is strong.
+If there is a change only in $\sigma^2$, the process systematically moves along the ordinate, upwards in case of an increase and downwards in case of decrease.
+At $500$ the dartboard is shifted only along the ordinate.
+In case of a change in both $\mu$ and $\sigma^2$, the process leaves the circle in both horizontal and vertical direction.
+Indeed, at $750$ the dartboard lies south-west due to the decline in both $\mu$ and $\sigma^2$.
 Vice versa, the location of a dartboard facilitates change point interpretation, see Section \ref{sect:cpd}.